dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

   economic growth the world over
   - BUT WE ABSOLUTELY CANNOT AFFORD A CRASH RIGHT NOW

-#### Carbon Tax redistributes (some) wealth, but on a fair basis (focus on the additional avenues for economies to participate on a global basis)

-- as much as i am inherently suspicious of the idea of an artificial institution, whereby actions only have value if they reflect international norms...
   - this provides the global economy with a mechanism for liquidity displacement and therefore stability
     - i was thinking about this last night, the integral of liquidity